 Boquerones fritos.
 Fried anchovies that are normally served with lemon slices.

 Croquetas.
-Croquettes traditionally filled with ham or chicken.
+Croquettes are traditionally filled with ham or chicken.
 However, you can also find vegetarian options too.

 Espeto de sardinas.
 You can easily find these sardines in Malaga.
 Sardines are put in skewers which are placed on a small barbeque made in a little boat.